pulsar-edit/pulsar/packages/grammar-finder/README.md

 ## Command Palette

-Grammar-Finder adds `grammar-finder:find-grammars-for-file` to the Command Palette, so that at any time you can check if any Community Packages provide Syntax Highlighting for the file you are currently working in.
+`grammar-finder` adds `grammar-finder:find-grammars-for-file` to the Command Palette, so that at any time you can check if any community packages provide syntax highlighting for the file you are currently working in.

 This is a great way to find alternative packages, or if you don't like the notifications of 'AutoFind', this can be used to locate packages on your terms.